PIC4SeR/PIC4rl_gym/README.md

 The PIC4rl_gym project is intended to develop a set of ROS2 packages in order to easily train deep reinforcement learning algorithms for autonomous navigation in a Gazebo simulation environment.
 A great variety of different sensors (cameras, LiDARs, etc) and platforms are available for custom simulations in both indoor and outdoor stages.
 Official paper of the project: https://ieeexplore.ieee.org/abstract/document/10193996.
 Please consider citing our research if you find it useful for your work, google scholar reference at the bottom.

 The repository is organized as follows:
-- **training** contains all the ROS 2 packages that handles the communication with Gazebo and define the task environment.
-It also contains all the DRL packages dedicated to policy selection and training
-- **testing** contains the ROS 2 package to test agent policy
-- **gazebo_sim** contains whatever related to simulation environments
+- **pic4rl** contains all the ROS 2 packages that handles the communication between the DRL trainer and Gazebo simulation.
+The package presentis organized in tasks, one for each specific navigation problem.
+A training class and an environment constitutes the code that define the task together with common utils and tools to plot rewards and organize metrics file.
+Testing is also possible with the same package, simply enabling the right parameters in the config file.
+Configuring the training and testing process is possible through two parameters file: main_params.yaml contains all the ROS related configurations, whilst training_params.yaml handles the DRL library.
+Moreover, in the goal_and_poses folder you can set the list of starting poses and goals for the robot simualation.
+- **gazebo_sim** contains simple scripts, models and worlds to start up simulation environments in Gazebo.
+This package can be substituted by any other launch packages for Gazebo robot simulation, if necessary in your project.

-- The PIC4rl-gym is intended to provide a flexible configurable Gazebo simulation for your training.
+**robot platforms**: the PIC4rl-gym is intended to provide a flexible configurable Gazebo simulation for your training.
 You can use whatever robotic platform that you have in a ROS 2 / Gazebo package.
 If you would like to start your work with a set of ready-to-go platforms you can download and add to your workspace the repo PIC4rl_gym_Platforms: https://github.com/PIC4SeR/PIC4rl_gym_Platforms.

+You should create your models and worlds for the Gazebo simulation and the respective folders.
 You can download a full set of worlds and models for Gazebo if you want to use our work for your research:
 - worlds download link: https://naspic4ser.polito.it/files/sharing/nehiOIHkY
 - models download link: https://naspic4ser.polito.it/files/sharing/9EFOxow8b
 (Ask us the password by email: mauro.martini@polito.it, andrea.eirale@polito.it)